-Comparison of Rights of Shareholders of Prison Realty and Stockholders of New Prison Realty (Page 137)
+Comparison of Rights of Shareholders of Prison Realty and Stockholders of New Prison Realty (Page 135)

 Following the merger, the shareholders of Prison Realty, whose rights as shareholders are currently governed by Maryland real estate investment trust law and the declaration of trust and bylaws of Prison Realty, will become stockholders of New Prison Realty and their rights as stockholders will be governed by Maryland corporate law and the charter and bylaws of New Prison Realty.
 The New Prison Realty charter and bylaws are substantially similar to the current Prison Realty declaration of trust and bylaws.
-Therefore, the rights of holders of shares of New Prison Realty common stock and New Prison Realty Series A Preferred Stock will be essentially identical to the rights of current holders of Prison Realty common shares and Prison Realty Series A Preferred Shares, except that New Prison Realty is a Maryland corporation, while Prison Realty is a Maryland real estate investment trust.

-Ownership of New Prison Realty After the Merger (Page 26)
+Ownership of New Prison Realty After the Merger (Page 25)

 Following the merger, current CCA shareholders will own approximately 80%, and current Prison Realty shareholders will own approximately 20%, of all of the outstanding common stock of New Prison Realty, assuming all Prison Realty and CCA share options are exercised.
-This information is based on the number of common shares of Prison Realty and shares of CCA common stock and stock options outstanding on October 14, 1998.
+This information is based on the number of common shares of Prison Realty and shares of CCA common stock and stock options outstanding on September 25, 1998.